jbripley/brazil/README.markdown

 The collected Changes to an Activity can then be turned into Versions and deployed to one or several test database instance / schema pairs.
 A Version can be marked as deployed when it's been confirmed to have been deployed to the production system.

 ## Example: App FooBar
-You have an application called `FooBar` which is in the subversion module `http://example.com/svn/foobar/trunk`, that you want to do some database schema changes to.As a first step you create an application named `FooBar`, with the `Version Control Path` set to `/foobar/trunk`.
+You have an application called `FooBar` which is in the subversion module `http://example.com/svn/foobar/trunk`, that you want to do some database schema changes to.

+First you need change your config.yml to contain the config value `vc_uri` set to `http://example.com/svn`.
+Any changes to this file requires that you restart brazil to take effect.

+In brazil, create an application named `FooBar`, with the `Version Control Path` set to `/foobar/trunk`.

-Your database changes for `FooBar` are connected to a `Change Request` numbered 4711 and are related to the schema `baz`.
-So you create a new activity in `FooBar` called `CR4711`, which uses `Development Database` Dev1 and will update the `baz` database schema.
+Since your database changes for `FooBar` are connected to a `Change Request` numbered 4711 and related to the database schema `baz`, you create a new Activity in `FooBar` called `CR4711`, which uses a `Development Database` and will update the `baz` database schema.

-You then start to enter the SQL updates for the change request as changes in the `CR4711` activity.
-When you've entered all your changes, you create a version of all those changes, to deploy to your test database and later on, you production database.
+You can then start to enter the SQL updates, by creating new Changes in the `CR4711` Activity.
+Each Change should (preferably) contain one database (SQL) statement each.

+When you've entered all your Changes into an Activity, you must create a version of that Activity, to be able to deploy them to your test database and later on, you production database.

 # Third Party
-Brazil uses the following third party libraries:
+Brazil includes the following third party libraries:

 * Blueprint CSS
 * jQuery, jQuery UI, jQuery Scroll Follow, jQuery Form